Sexual assault and rape

 OBU Counselling Services

-Tailored support is available to all enrolled Brookes students – of whatever age, gender, religion and beliefs, nationality, ethnic origin, gender identity and sexual orientation.
+Tailored support is available to all enrolled Oxford Brookes students – of whatever age, gender, religion and beliefs, nationality, ethnic origin, gender identity and sexual orientation.
 The aim of our Counselling Service is to provide you with the support that we think best suits your needs and is most readily available.
 To help us do this, we operate a triage ‘assessment of needs’ system, where you may be asked to complete online clinical measures.
 This helps us assess your needs.

 Brookes Union Advice Service